pangpang20/gaussdb-python/docs/api/connections.rst

-        The `!xid` may be either an object returned by the `xid()` method or a plain string: the latter allows to create a transaction using the provided string as PostgreSQL transaction id.
+        The `!xid` may be either an object returned by the `xid()` method or a plain string: the latter allows to create a transaction using the provided string as GaussDB transaction id.
 See also `tpc_recover()`.